Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 Go to `Settings` menu and check `Database Location` on `General` tab.

+**Warning: Never combine two different library folders from different Playnite instances.
+It will generate duplicates in your library.
+If you are moving library to another Playnite instance always completely replace the folder, never just copy one over another.**

 ### Where are cover/background images stored?

 All media files are stored in `Database Location` directory together with other game information.